Yakima-Teng/html5-cli/README.md

 Do you remember those projects you created for some holidays?
 Do you remember those projects you created to draw people's attention to your core products?
 Haha, I quite mean those projects here.

-## What you need html5-cli
+## Why you need html5-cli

 Do you find the following features very necessary?

-* use an html template engine.
+* use an html template engine (such as `EJS`).

 * write ES6/7/8 javascript code.

 * write sass/less together instead of direct css.

 * compress .html, .js, .css files for production purpose.

+* proxy requests to fix cross-domain problem in local development.

 Do you find the following functions very common?